NishantSingh1002/NishantSingh1002/README.md

 💼 Currently working at Tata Communications

-💻 I focus on backend development, APIs, and automation
+💻 Focused on backend engineering, APIs, and automation

-⚡ Passionate about building scalable backend applications
+⚡ Passionate about building reliable and scalable systems

-🚀 Enjoy working with FastAPI, Flask, and Django
+🚀 Building with FastAPI, Flask, and Django

-🔗 Leveraging networking to build better software solutions
+🔗 Bridging networking expertise with software engineering

 🌐 Experienced with SD-WAN technologies and network automation

-🐧 Comfortable working with Linux, REST APIs, and infrastructure tooling
+🐧 Comfortable with Linux, REST APIs, and infrastructure tooling

-☁️ Exploring cloud-native technologies and modern backend architectures
+☁️ Exploring cloud-native technologies and distributed systems

-🛠️ Building automation tools that improve efficiency and reliability
+🛠️ Automating workflows to improve efficiency and reliability

+📚 Continuously learning backend architecture and system design

 </ul>